Storage shelf life tips for Turmeric scrubs

 Step 4: Moisturize

-While skin is still slightly damp, apply turmeric cream to lock in hydration and enhance brightening benefits.
+While skin is still slightly damp, apply turmeric cream to lock in hydration and boost brightening.

 "I used to keep my scrub in the shower until it started separating after just a few weeks.
-Once I moved it to my bedroom closet and started using a spoon, the same jar lasted over six months and worked just as well at the end."
+Once I moved it to my bedroom closet and started using a spoon, the same jar lasted over six months."

 — Nicole R., verified customer